TinyPedal/TinyPedal/docs/customization.md

 Brake editor is used for editing [Brakes Preset](#brakes-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `Brake name` column is full vehicle class name plus brake name that must match in-game vehicle.
+Brand name may also be added if vehicle brand data is available.

 `Failure (mm)` column is millimeter thickness threshold at brake failure and affects brake wear calculation.
 See [Brake Wear](#brake-wear) widget for details.